elsie-dev/se-unlocked/Transcripts/EP_38_Michael_Feather.md

 with this too, because I kind of come, you know, at least I'm gonna become a consultant.
 I really got embedded, like in the extreme programming and agile communities.
-And so we had like pair programming in the very beginning and we would basically use that as like a.
+And so we had like pair programming in the very beginning and we would basically use that as like.
 A way of going and trying to go and arrive at like continuous code review.
 And then more recently you have mob programming and ensemble programming as well.
 And it's kind of weird about this because it feels wrong in a way to go and have